nathanhaigh/safpis/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-PySAFPIS could always use more documentation, whether as part of the
+safpis could always use more documentation, whether as part of the
-official PySAFPIS docs, in docstrings, or even on the web in blog posts,
+official safpis docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback